AndersonQ/gogettingstarted/01-http-handlers-middlewares/README.md

 }
 ```

-anything with a method `ServeHTTP(http.ResponseWriter, *http.Request)` automatically implements
+Any type with a method `ServeHTTP(http.ResponseWriter, *http.Request)` automatically implements
 `http.Handler`.
-Whatever id dealing with http handlers will receive or return `http.Handler`.
+Components dealing with http handlers receive or return a `http.Handler`.
-However, it isn't the most convenient to create a type just to implement one method.
+However, it isn't exactly convenient to create a type just to implement a one interface.

 Go have you covered and brings a helper type, the `http.HandlerFunc`, as its documentation
 states, _is an adapter to allow the use of ordinary functions as HTTP handlers_.
 Using `http.HandlerFunc` we can make any function `func(http.ResponseWriter, *http.Request)`